gilmation/gilmation-tools/README.md

 # Gilmation Tools

 This directory contains tools that were created to manage Gilmation servers and the software that ran on them.
-As you'll see from the git history the only directory that I've touched in the last 13 years is thor (I just reviewed the json and time(tt) tasks to get them running)
+As you'll see from the git history the only directory that I've touched in the last 13 years is thor.
+I just reviewed the json and time(tt) tasks to get them running.

 #### At the present time there are three directories:
 * Scripts - Bootstrap scripts and other utilities written in bash.